-- \ Please be very careful and follow all the written and verbal instructions you were given for your injections from your provider/caregivers. - \ Do not inject more than one time in a 24-hour period or two to three times a week maximum regardless of whether or not you achieved an erection with the injections. - \ Rotate the sites in the areas you were taught to inject. - \ Press on the injection site for about 5 minutes after the injection with the fingers on one side of the penis pressing against the thumb on the other side of the penis. - \\ Follow all instructions if you experience a priapism (an unbendable erection for 2 or more hours).
-If you have questions about the instructions and/or if the erection persists after 2 hours, go to the emergency room with the instructions you were given. - \ After 6-8 hours a prolonged erection (priapism) can cause permanent tissue damage and becomes more difficult to treat.
+- Please be very careful and follow all the written and verbal instructions you were given for your injections from your provider/caregivers. - Do not inject more than one time in a 24-hour period or two to three times a week maximum regardless of whether or not you achieved an erection with injections. - Rotate sites in the areas you were taught to inject. - Press on the injection site for about 5 minutes after injection with the fingers on one side of the penis pressing against the thumb on the other side of the penis, so you are encircling the penis with your fingers and thumbs pressing over the injection site. - Follow all instructions if you experience a priapism (see next bullet point).
+If you have questions about the instructions and/or if the erection persists after 3-4 hours, go to the emergency room with the instructions you were given. - Priapism (an erection lasting 4 hours or more) is a very serious medical condition and must be resolved.
+After 6-8 hours a prolonged erection (priapism) can cause permanent tissue damage and becomes more difficult to treat.
+It is easier to treat within the first 4 hours.
+After 4-6 hours, the blood can clot within the erect penis requiring more work to get the blood flowing again.
+You should be in the emergency room getting professional treatment for your priapism if the erection has been persistently unbendable and hard for 3-4 hours.
+This is a medical emergency and if things you have tried at home are not working, you must go to the emergency room for treatment.
 Sometimes it helps to increase activity and move around to try and get the blood to move out of the penis (for example, some men will run up and down the steps a few times or jog in place).
-It may also help to lie on your back, allowing the blood to drain out of the penis.
-Sometimes a warm or cold pack may help resolve the erection, but if these things are not working, you need to do something further.
-If you have a priapism lasting 2 hours, some patients have found it helpful to take one of the following medications (these medications are used for other purposes, but have been used by patients outside the medication's primary indication as an antidote for a priapism):
+It may also help to lie on your back, allowing blood to drain out of the penis.
+Sometimes a warm or cold pack may help resolve the erection, but if these efforts are not successful, you need to do something further.
+If the priapism lasts for 2 hours, some patients have found it helpful to take one of the following medications (these medications are used for other purposes, but have been used by patients outside the medication's primary indication as an antidote for a priapism).